Decibel: Acoustics

-The decibel is commonly used in acoustics as a unit of sound pressure level.
+The decibel is commonly used in acoustics as a unit of sound power level or sound pressure level.
 The reference pressure for sound in air is set at the typical threshold of perception of an average human and there are common comparisons used to illustrate different levels of sound pressure.
 As sound pressure is a root-power quantity, the appropriate version of the unit definition is used:

 where prms is the root mean square of the measured sound pressure and pref is the standard reference sound pressure of 20 micropascals in air or 1 micropascal in water.

 Use of the decibel in underwater acoustics leads to confusion, in part because of this difference in reference value.

 Sound intensity is proportional to the square of sound pressure.
-Therefore the sound intensity level can also be defined as:
+Therefore, the sound intensity level can also be defined as:

 The human ear has a large dynamic range in sound reception.
 The ratio of the sound intensity that causes permanent damage during short exposure to that of the quietest sound that the ear can hear is equal to or greater than 1 trillion (1012).
 Such large measurement ranges are conveniently expressed in logarithmic scale: the base-10 logarithm of 1012 is 12, which is expressed as a sound intensity level of 120 dB re 1 pW/m2.
-The reference values of I and p in air have been chosen such that this also corresponds to a sound pressure level of 120 dB re 20 μPa.
+The reference values of I and p in air have been chosen such that this corresponds approximately to a sound pressure level of 120 dB re 20 μPa.

+The original choice of the decibel over the bel as a log unit of change of intensity is because a single change in a property of sound which is below the just-noticeable difference (JND) does not affect perception of the sound.
+For amplitude, the JND for humans is around 1 dB.

 Since the human ear is not equally sensitive to all sound frequencies, the acoustic power spectrum is modified by frequency weighting (A-weighting being the most common standard) to get the weighted acoustic power before converting to a sound level or noise level in decibels.